 - Lake Mead National Recreation Area

 Things To Do In Boulder City

-While in Boulder City, one may visit places like Boulder City Historic District, Bootleg Canyon and Spring Mountain Ranch State Park.
-Boulder City Municipal Golf Course offers opportunities to play golf.
+Popular destinations include Boulder City Historic District, Bootleg Canyon and Spring Mountain Ranch State Park and Boulder City Municipal Golf Course.
 Local festivals include the Fine Arts Festival celebrated in April, the Dam Short Film Festival in February, and Art in the Park in October.
 Popular museums include the Lied Discovery Children's Museum, the Searchlight Historical Museum, and the Las Vegas Natural History Museum.

 Boulder City Transportation

 The closest major international airport is McCarran International Airport.